U.S. states probe VTech hack, experts warn of more attacks

 The company said the database did not include credit card information, ID card numbers, Social Security numbers or drivers licence numbers.

-VTech shares fell 0.4 percent to HK$86.90 on Monday and are down 22 percent this year.
+VTech shares were trading down 0.17 percent in early afternoon at HK$86.75 and are down more than 20 percent this year.

-Reporting by Jim Finkle, Clare Baldwin and Donny Kwok; Additional reporting by Yimou Lee, Stella Tsang; Editing by Anne Marie Roantree, Bill Tarrant and Steve Orlofsky
+Reporting by Jim Finkle, Clare Baldwin; Additional reporting by Donny Kwok, Anne Marie Roantree and Yimou Lee; Editing by Bill Tarrant, Steve Orlofsky and Kavita Chandran